Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Background

+The systematic framework introduced in this work, aimed at quantifying both user and media outlet preferences, fills a significant gap in understanding, especially within the Argentine context.
+While some of the main Argentine media outlets are listed on Media Bias/Fact Check organization \cite{mediabiasfactcheck}, currently, there is no centralized source for evaluating the media bias of all outlets in the country.
+As we apply this framework to Argentina during the 2019 presidential election campaign, this section offers an overview of the political and media landscape during this period to provide contextualization.

-Over the past decade, Argentina's political scene has been characterized by the predominance of two major coalitions: one, a center-left coalition (CL) led by Cristina Fernández de Kirchner, known as \textit{Frente de Todos}, and the other, a center-right coalition (CR) led by Mauricio Macri, referred to as \textit{Juntos por el Cambio}.
+Over the past decade, Argentina's political scene has been characterized by the predominance of two major coalitions: one, a center-Checkleft coalition (CL) led by Cristina Fernández de Kirchner, known as \textit{Frente de Todos}, and the other, a center-right coalition (CR) led by Mauricio Macri, referred to as \textit{Juntos por el Cambio}.
 Cristina Kirchner held the presidency in Argentina during the periods of $2007-2011$ and $2011-2015$, while Mauricio Macri served as president from 2015 to 2019, as documented in \cite{cantamutto2016}.
 During the 2019 elections, the center-left coalition presented Alberto Fernández and Cristina Fernández de Kirchner as their candidates.
 Meanwhile, the center-right coalition sought a second term for Mauricio Macri as president, with Miguel Ángel Pichetto as his vice-presidential candidate.
+National elections in Argentina comprise two obligatory phases: the primary election, known as PASO (which stands for \textit{Primarias, Abiertas, Simultáneas y Obligatorias} in Spanish, translating to Open, Simultaneous, and Obligatory Primaries in English), and the general election.
+In the year 2019, these events occurred on August 11th and October 27th, respectively.
+Additionally, if the results of the general election necessitate it, a third round, referred to as a \textit{ballotage}, may also be conducted.

 Regarding the media landscape, the digital media scene in Argentina is primarily characterized by three major players: {\it Infobae}, {\it Clarín} and {\it La Nación}, each boasting approximately 20 million unique users in 2020, as reported by Comscore data \cite{comscore}.
 Following closely are a second tier of media outlets with audience numbers ranging from 6 to 13 million unique visitors.
 Prominent among this group are {\it Página 12}, {\it Ámbito Financiero}, {\it TN Noticias} and {\it El Destape Web}.